acoullandreau/nyc_taxi_trips/readme.rst

 Several paths could be followed to improve the code and the analysis, for example:
 - refactoring the code to use classes (OOP)
+- make the heat map function more flexible (choose which maps to render)
+- represent the variation over time withing one day
 - comparing the flow of passengers with the public transportation network, and try to find patterns
 - conduct the analysis on a larger dataset, including previous years, or other taxi types (green taxis, FHV)
 - observe other parameters than only the passenger count, for example the number of passenger per ride, the spread over time in a day,....